Catalytic converter: Construction

-Upon failure, a catalytic converter can be recycled into scrap.
-The precious metals inside the converter, including platinum, palladium, and rhodium, are extracted.
+Upon failure, a catalytic converter can be recycled rather than being scrapped.
+The precious metals inside the converter – the platinum, palladium, and rhodium – are extracted.

 Placement of catalytic converters

 Catalytic converters require a temperature of 400 C to operate effectively.
 Therefore, they are placed as close to the engine as possible, or one or more smaller catalytic converters (known as "pre-cats") are placed immediately after the exhaust manifold.

 Types

 Two-way

 A 2-way (or "oxidation", sometimes called an "oxi-cat") catalytic converter has two simultaneous tasks: